CtrlK

 Actionability

-There is zero concrete guidance - no code examples, no DAG templates, no specific Airflow operators or patterns.
-The skill describes what it could do rather than instructing how to do anything.
+There is zero concrete guidance—no code examples, no DAG templates, no specific Airflow operators, no commands.
+The skill describes rather than instructs, offering only vague promises like 'provides step-by-step guidance' without actually providing any.

 1 / 3